viethapascal/cic-project/README.md

 ./install_dependencies.sh
 ```
 <br/>
-2. You must install postgres on your machine and update information to **configuration.toml** file.
-The file may look like this:
+2. You must install postgres on your machine and update information to configuration.toml file.The file may look like this:

 ```bash
 db_host = "host:port"